mdarfaanbaig/csv2database/Readme.md

 **CSV to Database Importer**

 This Python package provides functionality to import CSV files into a MySQL database.
-It supports both local CSV files and CSV files stored on Google Drive.
+It supports both local CSV files and CSV files stored on Google Drive.You can also import Google Sheets to MYsql.

 **Installation**